21 Types of Nurses: A Guide to Nursing Specialties

 What You’d Do as an Emergency Nurse: Similar to trauma nurses, emergency nurses work in a hospital emergency department (ED) or urgent care center, treating patients with a wide variety of critical illnesses and injuries.
 As with a number of nursing specialties, it’s a fast-paced job requiring ultra-sharp decision-making skills.

 Typical Requirements: BLS, ACLS, PALS (pediatric advanced life support), and previous nursing experience are must-haves.
-To qualify for emergency nurse certification (CEN), which is recommended, you need approximately one to two years of ED experience.
+To qualify for emergency nurse certification (CEN), you need approximately one to two years of ED experience.
 Learn more about how to become an ER nurse.

-Median Salary: The median salary for an ED nurse is $78,300 per year.
+Salary: The average salary for an ED nurse is $77,300 per year.
 For more insight on salary, search for ER nurse jobs on IntelyCare.

 6. Forensic Nurse